Rizqy-617/Javascript-Training/readme.md

   - Make Negative and Make Plus Complete
   - Convert number to array and sort them in reverse order complete
   - Rock-Paper-Scissors game complete
+  ---
+  - DNAtoRNA
+  ---
+  - Summation
+  - Check First and last word of two arguments